shiny-spoon/protect/README.md

 ## Challenge

 * We want to ensure code reviews for code added to our repositories.
-* We want to accomodate this need at scale, as new respositories are created.
+* We want to accommodate this need at scale, as new repositories are created.

 ## Assumptions